berkes/drupalyuibasetheme/README.txt

   simply copy the relevant layout CSS to your page.css file in your subtheme and modify it there.

-  Do look at genesis/genesis/css/layout-overrides for 3 example layout overrides and full instructions.
+  TIP: Do look at genesis/genesis/css/layout-overrides for 3 example layout overrides and full instructions.